guilherme0893/Environmental_analysis_register/README.md

   2) Go to the front by folder running <code>cd app/front</code> and inside of it <code>npm install</code> to install dependencies

   3) To run the application locally <code>npm start</code>

+ # Tests

+ This application is provided with tests, especially for the backend.
+In order to run the tests, it is required to have some data in the database.
+To run all backend tests, browse to the backend folder -- considering you are in the app -- by <code> cd backend</code> the tests <code>npm test</code>.
+To run the tests coverage, inside the backend folder, run <code>npm run test:coverage</code>.
+Please, notice that unfortunately some tests are failing due to exceed number of access, in the Heroku hosted database.

 # Project Structure
 ```